SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

     d, X --> 0
 end
 ```
 It is also possible to have non-integer stoichiometric coefficients for substrates.
-However, in this case the `combinatoric_ratelaw = false` option must be used.
+However, in this case the [`combinatoric_ratelaw = false`](@ref ref) option must be used.
+We note that non-integer stoichiometric coefficients does not make sense in most fields, however, this features is available for use for models where it does make sense.

 ### [Parametric stoichiometries](@id dsl_description_stoichiometries_parameters)
 It is possible for stoichiometric coefficients to be parameters.
 E.g. here we create a generic polymerisation system where `n` copies of `X` binds to form `Xn`: